-Every year, dozens of students -- locals, nationals, and internationals -- email me asking for summer research work in my lab.
+Every year, dozens of undergraduate students -- locals, nationals, and internationals -- email me asking for research opportunities in my lab.
 The majority of them are naïve, in that they have done zero homework to find out what skills a professor like me might expect.
 I got sufficiently tired of repeating myself during answering that I wrote this page to help cut through the general confusion.

 Note: if what you imagine you want from me is general undergraduate mentoring, rather than specific supervised research work in my field, please apply to the Physics Mentorship Program.
 This local program is open to 3rd and 4th year students in the Physics Major, Specialist, and Joint Specialist programs at the University of Toronto, St. George campus.